-Sustainable business could unlock US$12 trillion and create 380 million jobs
+Sustainable business could unlock US$12 trillion, creating 380 million jobs

 The Business & Sustainable Development Commission today reveals that sustainable business models could open economic opportunities worth at least US$12 trillion and up to 380 million jobs a year by 2030.